melinda-hl-lim/Launch-School/rb-101/lesson_4_ruby_collections/notes.md

 3. Will inputs always be strings?
 4. What does it mean to treat palindrome words case-sensitively?

-input: string
+- Input: string
-output: an array of substrings
+- Output: an array of substrings
-rules:
+- Rules:
-    Explicit requirements:
+....- Explicit requirements:
-       return only substrings which are palindromes.
+........- return only substrings which are palindromes.
-       palindrome words should be case sensitive, meaning "abBA" is not a palindrome.
+........- palindrome words should be case sensitive, meaning "abBA" is not a palindrome.

 Algorithm:

- substrings method
+*substrings method*

  - create an empty array called `result` which will contain all the required substrings